 Going to so many events also meant I bumped into a lot of people I know from the Cork writing scene, as well as others I met on a writing masterclass last year.
 It was lovely to catch up with people who share the same interests, and made Bantry feel like one big, flowing party.

 Celebrity sightings.
-When you see well-known writers knocking about town and standing in the same food queue, it’s very tempting to approach them to say ‘love your work’.
+When you see well-known writers knocking about town and standing in the same food queue, it’s very tempting to approach them to share how much you love their work.
 I resisted because I usually end up saying something regrettable, though I nearly caved and nabbed Sara Baume on the street to tell her how amazing Spill Simmer Falter Wither is.
 I was rescued from myself by someone else who got there first.

 The stories in the workshop.
-Obviously I can’t talk about the book projects that were shared by the workshop participants because it’s a bit like Fight Club, but I was struck by the variety and richness of the storytelling.
-We were a surprisingly international bunch and so the settings were hugely varied.
+Obviously I can’t talk about the book projects that were shared by the workshop participants because the same rules apply as in Fight Club, but I was struck by the variety and richness of the storytelling.
+We were a surprisingly international bunch and so the settings were hugely diverse.
 It was a privilege to read everyone’s words and to discuss possible ways of pushing the respective works in the right directions.
 They were a great bunch, while Dean was a calm, insightful teacher and an absolute gentleman.

 Thanks for everything, West Cork Literary Festival.
 We’ll be back.